sandipkumardey/lolona/readme.md

 - Provides science, stories, and tips through natural conversations
 - Ensures privacy, dignity, and safety at every step

 This isn’t just about health.
 It’s about **dignity, confidence, and breaking cycles of silence** that have lasted for generations.

+--

+## 🌱 Upcoming Features & Evolution Path

+- [ ] Regional Language Support
+- [ ] Emotional UX for Microinteractions
+- [ ] Echo Mode (Emotional Mirroring)
+- [ ] Whisper Stories
+- [ ] Empathy Benchmarking

 ---